 We will apply the same principles as in the rest of this document and will always follow the Cheshire West Safeguarding Children Partnership Procedures.
-Detailed records will be made to include decisions, actions taken, and reasons for these.
-All records will be retained securely in the individual teacher's files held securely on CPOMS staffshare.
+Detailed records will be

 Whilst we acknowledge such allegations, (as all others), may be false, malicious or misplaced, we also acknowledge they may be with foundation.
 It is, therefore, essential that all allegations are investigated properly and in line with agreed procedures.